kyma-project/istio/docs/contributor/04-10-technical-design.md

 We do not consider Istio ServiceMonitor in the design, because this resource is planned to be replaced.
 For more information, see this [PR](https://github.com/kyma-project/kyma/pull/16247).

-##### istio-healthz Virtual Service

-Istio-healthz Virtual Service offers the possibility of monitoring Istio externally by exposing an endpoint.
-This resource is not part of Kyma Istio Operator.
-Therefore, a user who needs such external monitoring must take care of this particular configuration.

 ##### Global mTLS PeerAuthentication

 Global mTLS PeerAuthentication is tightly coupled with the Istio installation.
 Therefore, it should be reconciled by the operator.